Aha-Ijusthahaha/2345/README.md

 # 2345 Browser's Official website By VueJs
-Trying to use VueJs to imitate 2345 Browser's Official website.
+Using VueJs to imitate 2345 Browser's Official website.

 ## Project Setup